Nitrolabs/nitro-ribbon/README.md

 ```

 # Development
 Nitro Ribbon is still at the Beta stage.
+Pull requests and feature suggestions welcome.
 All pull requests will be considered.
 Bower and Grunt are used to manage dependencies and build the project, respectivly.
 The following commands can be used to build the project from source:

 ```sh
 git clone https://github.com/NitroLabs/nitro-ribbon.git nitro-ribbon